Eating well to build muscle healthily

 • Optimal nutrition for women when building muscle

-Women should opt for a high-protein diet with high-quality sources of protein, such as salmon, greek yoghurt and plant-based alternatives such as pulses.
-Healthy carbohydrates such as quinoa and wholegrain products also play an important role.
+Women should opt for a high-protein diet with high-quality sources of protein, such as salmon, eggs, Greek yoghurt and plant-based alternatives such as pulses.
+Healthy carbohydrates such as quinoa and wholegrain products also play an important role,

 • Optimal nutrition for men when building muscle